 The institution has a well-defined system for evaluating the effectiveness of its learning assessment plans, including training, timelines for review, scoring rubrics, and accountability measures across departments.
 Since 2018, WOU's Academic Effectiveness Office has provided open houses and training related to assessment and program review during our annual kickoff week in September and throughout the academic year.
-Resources for using our assessment planning and reporting technology (TK20) have also been available, though WOU is shifting away from use TK20 for assessment planning.
+Resources for using our assessment planning and reporting technology (TK20) are also available.
 Academic Effectiveness reports on program assessment are available on WOU's website (2021, 2020, 2019).
 The most recent report from Academic Effectiveness is for Fall 2021.